Why Is TikTok’s Viral ‘Aged Filter’ So Polarising?

-As someone who's worked in the beauty industry my entire career, there's one thing I know for sure: we as a society will do just about anything to not look old.
-Even if it means forking out thousands of dollars for anti-ageing skincare simply because it claims it can plump fine lines and smooth out wrinkles.
+As someone who's worked in the beauty industry my entire career, there's one thing I know for sure: We, as a society, will do just about anything to not look old.
+Even if it means forking out thousands of pounds for anti-ageing skincare simply because it claims it can plump fine lines and smooth out wrinkles.

-I've seen women change their entire faces with the help of a needle in pursuit of a younger visage.
-I've even done it myself, carefully masquerading behind the guise of 'necessary' vocational research.
-But try as we might, there's no slowing down the inevitable.
-As we get older, our skin stops producing collagen and things start to sag, wrinkles start to form and the plump facial volume synonymous with our youth starts to diminish.

 Advertisement